OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-10.md

 ## Hebrews 10:21

-and since we have a high priest over the house of God,
+and we have a great high priest over the house of God,

 ## Hebrews 10:22